The Leading Independent

 Career Statistics

-One-third percent of students in the Class of 2022 found jobs in the technology industry after graduating.
-This is not surprising given that the top recruiters in 2022 included technology firms such as Amazon, Meta, and Cisco.
-The next most chosen industry was consulting, at just over 28% of the class, and 14% of students accepted positions in financial services.
-More than 6% of students entered the retail industry and another 5% went into pharma/biotech/healthcare.
-The remainder of the class secured employment in energy and other industries.
+Nearly 30% of the Class of 2023 found jobs in the technology industry after graduating.
+The next most chosen industry was consulting, at nearly 28% of the class, and 14.5% of students accepted positions in financial services.
+Nearly 8% of students entered the healthcare industry and another 6.6% went into energy.

 Financing

-The tuition for Haas’s MBA program is $69,814 for California residents and $82,059 for non-residents for the 2023-2024 academic year.
-Haas estimates that with additional expenses such as living expenses and textbooks, students will pay up to $111,786 as residents or $124,041 as non-residents.
+The tuition for Haas’s MBA program is $73,160 for California residents and $85,406 for non-residents for the 2024-2025 academic year.
+Haas estimates that with additional expenses such as living expenses and textbooks, students will pay up to $115,616 as residents or $127,862 as non-residents.
 Haas offers both merit- and need-based scholarships to help students with the program’s cost.
-While some merit-based scholarships are awarded to applicants at the time of admission, others require the completion of separate applications.
+While most merit-based scholarships are awarded to applicants at the time of admission, others require the completion of separate applications.
 Both two-year and one-year scholarships are available, and Haas requires that the recipients of two-year grants maintain at least a 3.0 GPA throughout business school.
 Students also have an array of loan options at their disposal, including federal loan offerings for U.S. citizens and permanent residents.
 In addition, Haas publishes a compiled list of preferred lenders with different loan options for students to consider.
 For international students, a risk-share loan is available that does not require a U.S. co-signer.

 Cost of Attendance